 In addition, if you would rather obtain a loan or a line of credit, but maybe you have poor credit scores, here are some options to consider.
 Note this approach should generally be a last resort, but here are some suggestions for taking out a low cost holiday loan, starting with our highest recommendation.
 Anyone that does borrow some extra money around Christmas needs to be sure to pay it back as soon as possible after the holidays.

 Refinance your auto Loan - This is another up and coming way to both save money on your payments and to also get cash out of the principal on your car.
+The funds can be used to pay for Christmas gifts as well as other holiday shopping.
 The monthly savings you experience will really amount to free money that can be applied to any number of bills.
 In addition to receiving an equity cash loan as part of the refinance you can also lower your current loan's interest rate and/or monthly payment on your car.